hexojs/site/source/docs/index.md

 title: Documentation
 ---
-Welcome to the Hexo's documentation.
-This documentation will help you get started fast.
-If you get any problems when using Hexo, you can find the answer in [troubleshooting](troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues) or [Google Group](https://groups.google.com/group/hexo).
+Welcome to the Hexo documentation.
+If you encounter any problems when using Hexo, have a look at the  [troubleshooting guide](troubleshooting.html), raise an issue on [GitHub](https://github.com/hexojs/hexo/issues) or start a topic on the [Google Group](https://groups.google.com/group/hexo).

-## What's Hexo?
+## What is Hexo?

 Hexo is a fast, simple and powerful blog framework.
-It parses your posts with [Markdown](http://daringfireball.net/projects/markdown/) (or other render engines) and generates static files with a beautiful theme in seconds.
+You write posts in [Markdown](http://daringfireball.net/projects/markdown/) (or other languages) and Hexo generates static files with a beautiful theme in seconds.

 ## Installation

-It only takes few minutes for you to get Hexo ready.
-If you encounter any problems on installation and you can't find the solution here, please [submit an issue](https://github.com/hexojs/hexo/issues) and I'll try to solve your problems.
+It only takes few minutes to set up Hexo.
+If you encounter a problem and can't find the solution here, please [submit a GitHub issue](https://github.com/hexojs/hexo/issues) and I'll try to solve it.

 ### Requirements

 Installing Hexo is quite easy.
-However, there are some things required before you get started:
+However, you do need to have a couple of other things installed first:

 - [Node.js](http://nodejs.org/)
 - [Git](http://git-scm.com/)

-If your computer already has the requirements above, congratulations!
-Just install Hexo with npm.
+If your computer already has these, congratulations!
+Just install Hexo with npm:

 ``` bash
 $ npm install -g hexo-cli